-In terms of health, the MVP has contributed to improvements in health facilities (with increased numbers of patients visiting), plus an increase in home visits by community health workers - though the quality of the latter is not fully understood, with concerns that it was driven more by the project requirements to distribute items.
+In terms of health, the MVP has contributed to improvements in health facilities (with increased numbers visiting) and also the reported number of home visits by community health workers although the qualitative studies highlight several contributory factors to this gap in learning.
 For health outcomes, the most significant impact of the MVP has been the reduction in the prevalence rates of stunting, with mothers consciously increasing the protein content of their children's diets, and children eating more meals overall (as confirmed by our assessment of the dietary indices).
 This positive impact of the project on stunting is encouraging, as stunting is an indicator of long-term undernutrition and an improvement in height generally lasts longer than improvements in weight.